UVADS/DS-3001/README.md

 Data Science is incredibly broad and dynamic.
 The topics below are designed to reinforce this perspective and help you understand the field’s core tenements and what is demanded from practicing data scientists.
 The key outcome would be for you to gain a sense of the scope of Data Science, what is needed to contribute to the community, and feel comfortable incorporating these techniques into your work moving forward.

-    Describe the field of Data Science at large and its emerging sub-fields Communicate Data Science products
+    Describe the field of Data Science at large and its emerging sub-fields Gain experience working in teams to solve Data Science problems Communicate Data Science products
     Avoid the negative outcomes associated with ML/AI bias Articulate the advantages and disadvantages of certain machine learning modeling approaches